Gluten-Free Options at Taco Bell and Other Fast Food Chains

 - Triple Layer Nachos

 It used to be that the chips came with a disclaimer that they were probably fried in the same vat as something containing gluten, and I can neither confirm nor deny that this is still the case.
-Before ordering any chips you may want to ask your local Taco Bell whether or not they fry their chips in the same oil as anything else.
+Before ordering any chips, you may want to ask your local Taco Bell whether or not they fry their chips in the same oil as anything else.
+Taco Bell claims that now they no longer fry their chips in the same oil as other items containing gluten.

-The Power Bowl is a less delicious version of the Cantina Bowl that includes rice, your choice of beef, chicken or veggies, black beans, pico, lettuce, guacamole, sour cream, avocado ranch sauce and cheddar cheese.
-Texturally it's pretty mushy with all those wet components, but it's big and it's filling nonetheless.
+The Power Bowl is a less delicious version of the Cantina Bowl that includes rice, your choice of steak, chicken or veggies, black beans, pico, lettuce, guacamole, sour cream, avocado ranch sauce, and cheddar cheese.
+Texturally it's pretty mushy with all those wet components, but it's big, and it's filling nonetheless.

 What Are Some Surprisingly Gluten-Filled Items at Taco Bell?